oneapplab/cycle/README.md

 ### Developers
 - **Share responsibility for what enters the cycle**—question unclear requirements and provide feasibility feedback.
-- Collaborate with VAs, QA, and project managers to clarify or **propose tasks for the Next Cycle**.
+- Collaborate with VAs, QAs, and project managers to clarify or **propose tasks for the Next Cycle**.
 - Implement tasks defined for the current cycle according to specifications and Definition of Done.
 - Actively surface technical risks or dependencies that could affect future cycles.
 - Accountable for tasks entering the cycle—reviewing and **challenging unclear or incomplete requirements**.
 - May **define tasks for the Next Cycle** themselves with project manager coordination if needed.

 ### Visionary Architects (VAs)
 - **VAs** for visual tasks, along side writing concise task descriptions, designs views as well.
   - The clearer and more self-explanatory the design, the shorter and more precise the task can be.
 - For non-visual projects, VAs should have **technical knowledge** to define what is being built.
-- the focus of VAs should be next cycle tasks
+- The focus of VAs should be next cycle tasks
 - Work with developers, and project managers to **define or refine tasks for the Next Cycle** based on quality insights.
 - Ensure requirements, designs, and expected outcomes are prepared before planning.